 More often than not, the comics that we pull from the Korean site already have a certain number of episodes available before we even begin offering them.
 With new releases, we offer up to six or eight episodes upon launching, and, as is the nature of webtoons, one or two episodes per week after that (some comics are released every 10 days).
 We are always working on reducing the gap when we can.

 This also extends to the sales and services we offer.
-We offer similar sales and events, and services, but ultimately the Korean and English Lezhin sites are unique operations.
+Although we offer similar sales, events, and services to the Korean service, we are ultimately exclusive operations.

 How can I contact the creators?

-As most our creators are Korean, we do not often list their personal social media or e-mail addresses on the English site unless the creator has asked us to.
-We do hold fan events, however, where we often invite readers to send in their fan art and questions/comments, which we then translate and send off to the creators.
+As most our creators are Korean, we do not list their personal social media or e-mail addresses on the English site unless the creator has asked us to.
+We do hold fan events, however, where we often invite readers to send in their fan art and questions/comments, which we then translate and deliver to the creators.

 Can you explain what the different genres are?

 Sure!
-As you may have noticed, we have an awful lot of genres, and there’s a few that may be unfamiliar to the newly acquainted.
-Many of our genres overlap, but we’ll try to explain the major genres here:
+As you may have noticed, we have an awful lot of genres, many of which might be new to the general reader.
+Most of our genres overlap in someway, but we’ll try to explain the major genres here:

 BL: Short for “Boy Love.”
 This can be seen as the Korean equivalent of the Japanese “yaoi” genre, though the two have their distinct characteristics that are better discussed elsewhere.
 At its most basic, BL webtoons feature two men in a romantic relationship, and is generally created by women, for women.
 This alone makes BL comics distinct from Queer comics.

 GL: Short for “Girl Love.”
 This can be seen as the Korean equivalent of the Japanese “yuri” genre, though, again, the two have their own distinct characters that are better discussed elsewhere.
 GL webtoons, like BL, feature two women in a romantic relationship.
 Unlike BL, GL comics are generally written by women, for women.